Maggione/DeepRec/README.md

   3. Run this kind of command "python mainArg.py [the choosed model name] train/infer"

 #### **Examples**
+Here, we give the example of running ExDeepFM, more examples can be found [here].

   1. Download the data and Prepare the data in the required format (libffm for ExDeepFM).
 Assume you are at the root directory
        1) cd data
        2) wget http://files.grouplens.org/datasets/movielens/ml-100k.zip